-

 At this stage, you have some decisions to make; you could choose to do nothing and leave all of your content exactly the way it is.
 Making the whole exercise of the SEO content audit pointless… or we could make some changes.

 For content without a relevant keyword or no search volume.
-Perform some keyword research and optimise the content for the new keyword.
+Perform some keyword research to pick out a relevant and high-qualtiy focus keyword.

 Check out our YouTube Video – Optimising your content for SEO, to make sure you’re optimising your content to the best of your ability.

-If you’re finding that a lot of the content needs to be improved or re-optimised links together, you may choose to merge the content into one big guide or blog.
+If you’re finding that a lot of content gaps and room for improvement or re-optimisation, you may choose to merge the content into one big guide or blog.

-This can help you target broader and more competitive terms and help boost your business’s authoritative voice in the industry.
+This can help your content strategy to target broader and more competitive terms and help boost your business’s authoritative voice in the industry.

 If a piece of content isn’t ranking within the top 20, but the ranking for that keyword isn’t crucial, you can leave it as it is or even delete it.

-When deleting content, ensure to take into consideration internal and external links that lead to the page and amend any links that become broken when you delete the content.
+When deleting content, ensure to take into consideration internal and external links that lead to the page.
+Without checking and amending these links you’ll be left with broken links when you delete the content and this comes across poorly to both users and search engine crawlers.

 Speak to our team of SEO specialists today for more on our SEO Management Services and Consultancy.